fnc12/sqlite_orm/README.md

 ```

-So we need have database with predefined schema like `CREATE TABLE users (id integer primary key autoincrement, first_name text not null, last_name text not null, birth_date integer not null, image_url text not null, type_id integer not null)`
+So we have database with predefined schema like `CREATE TABLE users (id integer primary key autoincrement, first_name text not null, last_name text not null, birth_date integer not null, image_url text not null, type_id integer not null)`

 Now we tell `sqlite_orm` library about schema and provide database filename.
 We create `storage` service object that has CRUD interface.
-Also we create every table and every column like.
-All code is intuitive.
+Also we create every table and every column.
+All code is intuitive and minimalistic.

 ```c++